-Unlike vehicles, motorcycles do not have safety features like seatbelts and airbags.
-Additionally, motorcyclists do not enjoy the protection of an enclosed vehicle.
-When a motorcycle accident occurs, a motorcyclist is more likely to die or suffer severe injuries than a vehicle occupant.
+When a motorcycle accident occurs, a motorcyclist is more likely to die or suffer life threatening injuries than a car occupant.
 Despite the government’s effort to enhance motorcycle safety, motorcyclists account for a significant percentage of all traffic fatalities in Florida.
 According to Florida personal injury laws, victims of motorcycle accidents are eligible to seek compensation for their damages.

 At Shrader Law, PLLC, we understand that being involved in a motorcycle accident is traumatic.
-Our friendly and easy-to-talk-to Tampa personal injury attorneys make the claim process easy.
+Our friendly, easy-to-talk-to and compassionate Tampa personal injury attorneys make the claim process easy.
 The main goal of our attorneys is to get the best possible results in your personal injury case.

-If a motorcycle accident and injuries resulted from another person’s negligence, the experienced Shrader Law, PLLC personal injury attorneys could help you seek compensation.
+If a motorcycle accident and injuries resulted from another person’s negligence, the experienced attorneys at Shrader Law, PLLC could help you seek compensation.
 Our attorneys will consider every aspect of the motorcycle accident and help you pursue the maximum compensation.

 In most cases, motorcycle accident injuries are severe.
 A rider might sustain injuries on any part of the body, especially if they were not wearing protective gear at the time of the accident.
 You should not assume that you are fine after a motorcycle accident, even if you don’t have visible injuries.
 Instead, you should undergo a medical examination and seek legal help from a competent Tampa personal injury attorney.
 Some of the common injuries in motorcycle accidents are: